What can I expect?

 The Counseling Services does not process or submit billing to insurance companies for you.
 However, you may on your own submit a bill from CS to your insurance company for possible reimbursement.
 Information will not be released to your insurance company without your written permission.
 In addition, please be aware that some of the services provided here will not be covered by an insurance carrier, so we cannot guarantee that your insurance company will reimburse you for these services.
 If you have questions about these matters, please discuss it with your counselor.

-Our staff represents a variety of professionals and professionals-in-training: psychologists, post-doctoral fellows, master's-level counselors and pre-doctoral psychology interns.
-Occasionally, we also may have graduate students in an advanced practicum for the Department of Counseling and Educational Psychology and the Department of Marriage and Family Therapy.
+Our staff represents a variety of professionals and professionals-in-training: psychologists, post-doctoral fellows, master's-level counselors and doctoral psychology interns.
+Occasionally, we also may have graduate students in an advanced practicum from the Department of Counseling and Educational Psychology and the Department of Marriage and Family Therapy.
 Audio/video recording of counseling sessions is done to improve the effectiveness of all of our counselors through supervision and training activities.
 Doctoral interns and master's student-trainees are required to audio/video record each session.
 There may also be an occasional session in which a supervisor may request to observe or sit-in on a session.
 You may be assured that the content of these sessions will only be used in professional supervision, audio/video recorded materials are stored on a securely protected server and do not leave the agency, and audio/video-recorded materials will be destroyed after supervision is completed.